ARM-software/psa-api/doc/fwu/overview/architecture.rst

 This architecture enables all of the firmware verification requirements to be fulfilled by the update service within the PRoT.

-As the PRoT trusts the update service, but not the update client, this architecture is referred to as an "untrusted client" implementation.
+As the PRoT trusts the update service, but not the update client, this architecture is referred to as an *untrusted client* implementation.

 .. _untrusted-staging: